remisansfamine/spline-editor/README.md

 - Position evalution from polynomial and matrix
 - Tangent evalution from polynomial and matrix
 - Procedural generation from spline

+# Controls
+There is no character controller, to navigate in the scene you have to use the scene viewer no clip mode.
+- To change the current scene you have to use the Unity Content Browser.
+- To move a point you have to select the Spline and drag one of the point.
+- To insert a new point you have to select the Spline drag one of the point, and press Ctrl at the same time.

 # Details
 ## Technical Implementation